 Uncle Dan was drunk by lunch.
-On his back, on front porch, wearing Grandpa’s old bunny rabbit suit.
+On his back, on the front porch, wearing Grandpa’s old bunny-rabbit suit.
 A crusty stain down the front.
 He was supposed to be watching all the cousins look for painted, hard-boiled eggs in the backyard.
 But here he was, laying so that no one could open the door more than a foot without it banging his head.

 One missed.
 High and wide.
 Right through the front window.